We spoke with Stan Griep, the Master Rosarian at Gardening Know How, about growing and caring for roses.

 Hedgehogs are famous for eating bugs, slugs and snails, although they do eat a huge range of other garden invertebrates as well – beetles, earthworms and caterpillars make up most of their diet.
 Creepy crawlies in abundance will attract hedgehogs to your garden, and, in turn, will help them to survive.

-2. What good would it do, if I were to cut a small hole into m
+2. What good would it do, if I were to cut a small hole into my garden fence?

 We spoke with Mark from Mark's Veg Plot about the space you need to have your own veg plot, the difference between top and potting soil, and how to choose vegetables suitable for your garden and climate.
 Check out our interview below.